cortexproject/cortex/docs/proposals/timeseries-partitioning-in-compactor.md

 ### Compaction Workflow

-1. Cortex Compactor initializes grouper and planner.
-Then, call Thanos Compactor to compact blocks.
+1. Compactor initializes Grouper and Planner.
-2. Thanos Compactor retrieves block meta and call Grouper to group blocks for compaction.
+2. Compactor retrieves block's meta.json and call Grouper to group blocks for compaction.
 3. Grouper generates compaction plans:
    1. Grouper groups source blocks into unpartitioned groups.
    2. For each unpartitioned group:
       1. Calculates partition number.
 Partition number indicates how many partitions one unpartitioned group would be partitioned into based on the total size of indices and number of time series from each source blocks in the unpartitioned group.
       2. Assign source blocks into each partition with partition ID (value is in range from 0 to Partition Number - 1).
 Note that one source block could be used in multiple partitions.
 So multiple partition ID could be assigned to same source block.
 Check the examples in [Compaction Partitioning Examples](#compaction-partitioning-examples)
-      3. Gather all partition IDs got assigned to each source blocks.
-      4. For each source block, save compaction plan file into block-storage.
-Compaction plan file would look like:
-         ```
-         {"partitionIDs": [0, 1, ...]}
-         ```
+      3. Generates compaction plan that indicates which partition ID each blocks got assigned.
-4. Grouper returns compaction plans to Thanos Compactor.
+4. Grouper returns compaction plans to Compactor.
-5. Thanos Compactor iterates over each compaction plan (partitioned group).
+5. Compactor iterates over each compaction plan (partitioned group).
 For each iteration, calls Planner to make sure the group is ready for compaction.
 6. Planner collects all compaction plans which are ready for compaction.
    1. For each compaction plan and for each blocks in the plan:
-      1. Retrieve block partition visit marker file from block-storage based on partition ID of the plan.
-      2. If there is no visit marker file or visit marker file is expired and not in completed status, put visit marker file for this block partition in block-storage.
-The visit marker file would be named like `partition-<partition_id>-visit-mark.json` and its content would look like:
-         ```
-         {"compactorID":"<current_compactor_id>","visitTime":"<date_now>","status":"pending","version":1}
-         ```
-      4. Otherwise, skip this compaction plan.
-Because at least one block partition is picked up by other compactor.
+      1. Make sure the source block fits within the time range of the group.
+      2. Make sure the source block with assigned partition ID is currently not used by another ongoing compaction.
+   2. If all blocks in the group are ready to be compacted, mark status of those blocks along with assigned partition ID as `pending`.
-7. Return all ready compaction plans to Thanos Compactor.
+7. Return all ready compaction plans to Compactor.
-8. Thanos Compactor starts compacting partitioned blocks from compaction plans.
-Once compaction completed, Thanos Compactor would upload deletion marker for the source blocks in the plan.
-Also, it would update `partition-<partition_id>-visit-mark.json` to have status set to `completed`.
+8. Compactor starts compacting partitioned blocks from compaction plans.
+Once compaction completed, Compactor would upload deletion marker for the source blocks in the plan.
+Also, it would mark status of all blocks along with assigned partition ID in the group as `completed`.

 ### Clean up Workflow

 Cleaner would periodically check any source blocks having a deletion marker.
 If there is a deletion marker for the block, Cleaner should retrieve compaction plan to get all partition IDs assigned to this block.
-If visit marker files for all partitions have status set to `completed`, this source block can be deleted.
+If this source block's all assigned partition ID have status set to `completed`, this source block can be deleted.
 Otherwise, skip deletion.

 ## Performance